kachunone/Movie-Booking-App/README.md

-# Movie Booking App
+# Movie Booking App (iOS)

-This is a Movie Booking App built with React Native, Expo, and Firebase.
-It allows users to browse and book movie tickets, manage their bookings, and view movie details.
+This is a Movie Booking App built with React Native, Expo, and Firebase, specifically designed for iOS.
+It allows iOS users to browse and book movie tickets, manage their bookings, and view movie details.

 ## Features